-Students are divided into one of four Salesian Houses when they join the school.
+Students are divided into one of five Salesian Houses when they join the school.
 Each house is named after a Salesian Saint and an important part of the school calendar is celebrating the Feast Days of such Saints.

 The House System forms an integral part of day to day life in the school including the collection of House points and regular inter-House competitions and activities.
 Every year the overall winning House is crowned Champion and the students in this House are rewarded with a celebration trip.